surf-build/surf/README.md

 artifacts and reuploading them

 Options:
   -r, --repo     The repository to clone
   -t, --tag      The tag to download releases for
+  -v, --version  Print the current version number and exit

 Some useful environment variables:

 GITHUB_TOKEN - the GitHub (.com or Enterprise) API token to use.
 Must be provided.
 GIST_TOKEN - the GitHub (.com or Enterprise) API token to use to clone the build Gists.
 ```

 ### `surf-download`